sbalnojan/iac-workshop/README.md

 Now we've hacked a bit.
 Let's turn to a more serious workflow: A test-driven workflow.

+Question: We're going to mock stuff now.
+Why do we need a mock/stub NOW?
+And what is the difference?
+(What's the alternative?)

 ### Running local AWS tests

 I also like to have a local dev environment, so I put one into this repository.